KristiBischoff/Amusement-Park-ETL-and-Ride-Accident-Analysis-Dashboard/README.md

 5)	Use amusement park accident dataset (https://saferparksdata.org/) as another interactive page and create a d3.js plot
 6)	Map amusement parks in the United States using JavaScript

+### ****NOTE****

+This repository does not include all of the code or the datasets used or stored.
+This is a demo of code where a web scrape was used to collect the amusement park data,and various programming and visualization tools were also demonstrated here.
+Additionally, some static index (HTML) pages are not included in this repository since this was a part of a presentation where the static pages were to make the presentation...well, a presentation.
+The purpose of the repository is to demonstrate my ability to use Python, JavaScript, flask, mapping, charting, and HTML/CSS/Bootstrap dynamically.